Advertisement

 Will Dental Insurance Cover the Minimal and “No-Prep” Procedures?

-As with most cosmetic dentistry treatments, typically dental insurance does not cover the cosmetic veneer procedure.
-Dental insurance is intended to cover necessary dental health treatments, not those that are elective.
-Procedures such as teeth whitening and porcelain veneers are commonly considered elective procedures that are typically not covered by dental insurance plans.
-However, your dentist may offer his own financing and payment plans, as well as third-party financing options through such companies as Care Credit, DentalFeePlan and Enhance Patient Finance.
+As with most cosmetic dentistry treatments, dental insurance typically does not cover cosmetic dental veneers because the procedure is considered elective, similar to teeth whitening.
+However, your dentist may offer financing and payment plans or third-party financing options through such companies as Care Credit, DentalFeePlan and Enhance Patient Finance.

-Discuss all possible payment and financing options with your dentist to determine what is best for you before committing to a treatment plan.
-You may also want to ask your dentist about alternate treatment options that may be covered by insurance.
-For instance, orthodontic treatment for misaligned teeth – for which veneers may be an alternative in some cases – may possibly be covered under some standard dental plans or additional-cost orthodontic dental insurance plans.
+Discuss all possible payment and financing options with your dentist to determine what is best for you before committing to a dental veneers treatment plan.
+You may also want to discuss alternate treatment options covered by insurance.
+For example, orthodontic treatment for misaligned teeth – may be covered by some dental plans or additional cost orthodontic dental insurance plans.